centria/databases/src/content/tmc.md

 ## Registering to the course

 Once you have everything installed, you need to download the exercises to your computer.
 To do that, you need to have a `MOOC.fi account`.
 You can read the instructions from here: [https://www.mooc.fi/en/installation/vscode/#mooc.fi-create-account](https://www.mooc.fi/en/installation/vscode/#mooc.fi-create-account).
-Follow the instructions to `login`.

-When you have the account, follow the instructions for:

-- Selecting your organization: _Centria University of Applied Sciences_
-- Selecting your course: _Basics of Programming in C#_

 ## Doing the exercises

-All the exercises are done at a [separate exercise page]((https://sql-trainer.azurewebsites.net/#1)).
+All the exercises are done at a [separate exercise page](https://sql-trainer.azurewebsites.net/#1).
 You need your TMC account to login to the page.

 The exercises are stuctured as follows: